TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

 ![Basic CSS syntax](https://user-images.githubusercontent.com/70952936/130702428-4808becb-cbc4-4a4d-8fa7-f9aa5409768d.jpg)

-The actual syntax will be slightly different depending on which method is used for adding CSS, but generally each method will all follow this structure.

 ### Selectors

 Selectors simply refer to the HTML elements to which CSS rules apply; they're what is actually being "selected" for each rule.
 The following sub-sections don't cover every selector available, but they're by far the most common and the ones you should get comfortable using first.